Getting Started With StinkySocks Hockey

 Build and manage your own team with BYOT.
 Captains get the control they’re looking for, from managing their roster to creating the best jerseys on the ice, all while not having to worry about administration such as team payments.
 For the work they do, captains also get a high-end composite customized hockey stick each season… the lightest and most durable on the market!
 Teams get the same or nearby locations, no super late game times, appropriate leveling, a positive playing environment, and more.

-We Played College Club
+College Club / Juniors

-We Played D2 or D3 in College
+D2 or D3

 We've Been Playing Consistently